jtwool/superdead-rules/src/2_characters.md

 Backgrounds are not strictly professions, but rather broad areas of familiarity.
 You should specify your background as it applies to your character.

+## Flaws
+We are all flawed.
+And our flaws define us as much as our strengths.

+In stressful times, like a zombie apocalypse, these flaws are especially likely to rule our personality.

+Once per day, you may succumb to one of your flaws and relieve one point of stress.

+If you try to resist your flaws in a pivotal moment, your stress will increase.
+You may try to resist this by making a courage test.
+On a successful test, you tame your flaw — for the time being.
+On a failed test you incur two points of stress and succumb to your flaw.

 ## Improving Your Character
 As you strive to survive the end of days, certain activities such as killing zombies, rescuing survivors, gathering supplies, and defeating villains will gain you experience points.